 A non-profit that provides emergency shelter services to address the emergent need of Lesbian, Gay, Bisexual and, Transgender (LGBT) youth experiencing crisis leading to homelessness.

-Gatrell Gant Foundation for Cultural Guardianship works to uplift the legacies and highlight the significant accomplishments of Black artists with a particular focus on those hailing from New Jersey who have passed away over the last 20 years.
+Gartrell Gant Foundation for Cultural Guardianship works to uplift the legacies and highlight the significant accomplishments of Black artists with a particular focus on those hailing from New Jersey who have passed away over the last 20 years.

 Welcome!